qiyangjie/Udacity-Data-Structures-Algorithm-Nanodegrees/project2/explanation.md

 Problem 3

+For this problem , I just follow the instruction provided.
+1. Huffman encode\
+   a.
+I utilized Counter to preserve each character, as it is efficient to sort by frequency O(n log n).\
+   b.
+Create the node list using heapq, heapq push and pop are O(log n)\
+   c.
+Store all element to heapq. -> O(n log n)\
+   d.
+The time complexity of pre-order traversal is O(n)
+   e.
+Overall time complexity is O(n log n)

+2. Huffman decode
+   a.
+Traverse the tree to decode.
+Time complexity is O(n).

 Problem 4

 I go through all sub-groups to find whether a user in.

 The time complexity is O(n)